Young Voices of Macedon seeks to provide quality music education for children in the context of choral singing. In particular it aims to:

 Encourage a love of group singing and quality music

 Provide training in music reading, part-singing, aural skills and general musicianship

-Introduce a wide range of music, particularly works from the classical tradition.
+Introduce a wide range of music, including works from the classical tradition

 The Vivo group comprises children from 5 to 8 years and those in need of assistance in developing security in pitch.
 The programme is largely Kodaly-based and includes musical games and action songs.

-The Cantabile group is made up of children over the age of eight, and sings a wide-ranging repertoire from the classical tradition, musicals, folksong and music for church services.
-We enjoy singing commissioned works, arrangements by teachers and songs for special occasions.
+The Cantabile group includes children over the age of 8 and sings a wide-ranging repertoire from classical, folk, sacred and popular traditions and from musicals.
+We enjoy singing commissioned works, arrangements by our teachers and songs for special occasions.
 There is an emphasis on music in 2 and 3 parts.
-Some of our senior male choristers sing in the tenor range.

-Each rehearsal commences with warm-ups involving the entire choir, after which children rehearse in separate groups.
+Each rehearsal commences with warm-ups involving the entire choir that always include the singing of rounds.
+Thereafter children rehearse in separate groups.

 In 2023 our choir was invited to perform at Choralfest@Montsalvat, at the opening of the Woodend Winter Arts Festival and in 2 performances of Deep sea dreaming by Elena Kats-Chernin along with the Bendigo Youth Choir and the Bendigo Symphony Orchestra.
 In September the choir staged a major concert, and in December performed with the choir of the Anglican Parish of Gisborne and singers from the Australian Chamber Choir in a Service of Readings and Carols at the Church of the Resurrection, Macedon.
 We are also very proud of the recording (available on Itunes and Spotify) in which 6 of our girls provided backing vocals in the song Merry Christmas, war is over by John Lennon with lead singer Dylan Marguccio, a project hosted by Muscular Dystrophy Australia.